 There's happier words.
-'US commitment' to cut emissions by 50% from 2005 levels by 2030.
-COP 26 in Scotland saw glowing blah blah.
+A 'US commitment' to cut emissions by 50% from 2005 levels by 2030.
+COP 26 in Scotland heard glowing blah blah blah.
 But look closer.
-Each Paris Accord nation has set its Nationally Determined Contributions (NDCs).
+Each Paris Accord nation sets Nationally Determined Contributions (NDCs).
 Some are quite lax: China, Russia, Japan, Australia, Brazil.
 And games are played; a UN baseline was 1990 - not 2005 when emissions were higher.
 So, pledging say '50% cuts from 2005' is more like a 43% reduction.
-Worse, the US in say 2021 had been on track for real cuts only 12% below 2005 levels by 2030 - nowhere close to 43%.
-Games being played too like counting not-cutting down trees.
-Or seeing oceans as 'carbon sinks' or 'reducing emissions' by 'offsets' is a mockery of reductions.
-Some words inspire, but others mislead.
-Air traffic & shipping are kept out of emissions tallies(!), methane is too and so the facts are worse.
-Aircraft, ships, methane; each big greenhouse impacts, so ought not to be so pretended away because they're just 'too hard to reduce'.
+Worse, the US in say 2021 was on track for real cuts only 12% below 2005 levels by 2030 - nowhere close to 43%.
+Games are being played too, like counting not-cutting down trees.
+Or seeing oceans as 'carbon sinks', or in 'reducing emissions' by 'offsets' as a mockery of reductions.
+Some words inspire, but others do mislead.
+Air traffic & shipping are kept out of emissions tallies(!), and methane is too, so the facts are worse.
+Aircraft, ships, methane; each big greenhouse impacts, ought not to be so pretended away because they're just 'too hard to reduce'.

-There's a Huge Gap between the promised cuts to 2030, so the 'blah, blah' - vs. reality.
-These data show that fast-growing CO_2 & GHG emissions worldwide in 2022/2023/2024 etc are led by coal.
-With no real action.
-Meanwhile cuts pledged 'round the world' are failing spectacularly, and themselves are still not near enough, to make a real difference.
+There's Huge Gap between promised cuts to 2030, 'blah, blah' - vs. reality of science.
+The data show fast-growing $CO_2$ & GHG emissions worldwide in 2022/2023/2024 etc are led by coal.
+With no real actions to cut.
+Meanwhile, cuts pledged 'round the world' are failing spectacularly, and themselves are still not near enough, to make a real difference.

 Consider: the UN in 2021 tallied NDC pledges from 75 of 191 nations signing the Paris Climate Agreement.
 Excluding China & US, it found fulfilling 75 commitments would only reduce global emissions by 1% from 2010 levels to 2030.
-So even if NDC targets from many countries are met there'll still be unprecedented, historic emissions driving climate change.
-And that's to say nothing (as we do), of the uncounted methane threat starting to force big heating too.
+So even if NDC targets from many countries are met there'll still be unprecedented historic emissions driving climate change.
+That's to say nothing (as we do) of uncounted methane threat starting to force big heating too.

-A Paris Agreement got fanfare due to supposed agreement heating would be held to 2 degrees C (3.6 degrees F), or better yet to 1.5 C (2.7 degrees F) of heat.
-Yet assuming science is to be believed, then CO2 emissions would need to be cut right now, in this decade and far more enormously: by near half or 45% to 2030.
+A Paris Agreement won fanfare due to a supposed agreement heating would be held to 2 degrees C (3.6 degrees F), or better 1.5 C (2.7 degrees F) of heating.
+Yet assuming science is to be believed, then CO2 emissions would need to be cut right now in this decade and far more enormously: by near half or ~45% to 2030.
 Given ambitions & actions worldwide are nowhere close to 45% required reductions, Paris arguably is already out of date.
-Far more bold dramatic action now, by all 3 great emitters, China, US, and Europe, are essential.
-Whilst war in 2022 accelerates some change - it also doubtless takes the eye off CO2.
+Far more bold dramatic actions, by all 3 great emitters, China, US, and Europe, are essential.
+Whilst war in 2022 accelerated some changes - it also takes the eye off CO2.
 So, to be clear-eyed, recent fanfare over a 1.5 C target wasn't deserved.
-Not when Paris lacks mechanisms to enforce necessary cuts to achieve it.
-Not when there's no real Plan to meet 1.5 C target in this decade.
-Not when leaders talk as if (mostly meaningless) Agreements will indeed head off a maybe, or likely(?!) catastrophe.
-Against needed 45% cuts in this decade - vs. actual lack of action - 'net zero' greenhouse gas 2050 targets aren't worth discussing.
+Not when Paris lacks the mechanisms to enforce necessary cuts to achieve it.
+Not when there's no real Plan to meet a 1.5 C target in this decade.
+Not when leaders talk as if the (mostly meaningless) Agreements will indeed head off a maybe, or likely(?!) catastrophe.
+Against needed 45% cuts within this decade - vs. actual lack of action - 'net zero' greenhouse gas 2050 targets aren't worth discussing.